siravan/symjit/README.md

 # Installation

-You can install *symjit* using pip command as
+You can install *symjit* as

 ```
-pip install symjit
+conda install -c conda-forge symjit
 ```
 or from the source by cloning https://github.com/siravan/symjit into `symjit` folder and then running